Cantara/HTTPLoadTest-Baseline/README.md

 to replace parts of an URL or parts of an HTTP payload.
 The command_response_map consist of JsonPath expression which is matched against the response and put into the corresponding named variable.

-The gererated variables can then be used in consequitive commands along with the variables in the command_replacement_map.
+The generated variables can then be used in consequitive commands along with the variables in the command_replacement_map.
 If you need  a list as a result, you might find the #fizzle(option:#variablename) feature handy.
 This will pick a random value from the returned response and substitute it in the next command.
 As of now, only http badic-auth is supported.
 You can use pre-calculated  and "username/password" is supported.

+Note: Please note that the variables are shared between the read TestSpesification and the write TestSpecification to allow sharing of data between the different simulated scenarios.

 #### Template (command_template) and URL (command_url) special operations